-The following table reflects the Board's financial assets as of December 31, 2020 and 2019, reduced by the amount not available for general expenditures within one year.
+The following table reflects the Board's financial assets as of December 31, 2021 and 2020, reduced by the amount not available for general expenditures within one year.
 Certain financial assets are considered unavailable because the Board of Directors has set aside funds for specific reserves.

-December 31, 2020 2019 Financial Assets Cash Certificates of deposit Assessments receivable \$ 6,462,525 6,008,071 - \$ 4,002,152 5,022,984 48,664 Financial Assets, end of the year 12,470,596 9,073,800 Less unavailable for general expenditures within one year due to: Board-designated crisis reserve Board-designated contingency reserve (450,000) (750,000) (450,000) (750,000) Financial Assets to Meet Cash Needs for General Expenditures Within One Year \$ 11,270,596 \$ 7,873,800
+December 31, 2021 2020 Financial Assets Cash Certificates of deposit Assessments receivable- other \$ 4,947,294 \$ 8,012,427 2,488 6,462,525 6,008,071 - Financial Assets, end of the year 12,962,209 12,470,596 Less unavailable for general expenditures within one year due to: Board-designated crisis reserve (1,000,000) (450,000) Board-designated contingency reserve (1,000,000) (750,000) Financial Assets to Meet Cash Needs for General Expenditures Within One Year \$ 10,962,209 \$ 11,270,596

-At December 31, 2020 and 2019, the Board had \$11,270,596 and \$7,873,800, respectively, of financial assets available within one year of the statement of financial position date to meet cash needs for general expenditures, which consists primarily of cash and certificates of deposit that are fully insured.
-The Board has a policy to structure its financial assets to be available as its general expenditures, liabilities and other obligations come due.
+At December 31, 2021 and 2020, the Board had \$10,962,209 and \$11,270,596, respectively, of financial assets available within one year of the statement of financial position date to meet cash needs for general expenditures, which consists primarily of cash and certificates of deposit that are fully insured.
+The Board has a policy to structure its financial assets to be available as its general expenditures, liabilities, and other obligations come due.
 To help manage unanticipated liquidity needs, the Board of Directors has designated certain net assets without donor restriction as discussed in Note 4.
 While the Board does not intend to spend these funds for purposes other than those identified, the funds could be made available for current operations, if necessary.
-As of December 31, 2020, the Board is party to three contracts with unrelated third parties totaling approximately \$274,000.
+As of December 31, 2021, the Board is party to ten contracts with unrelated third parties totaling approximately \$654,000.
 These contracts relate to research services to be provided to the Board during 2021 and are, therefore, not reflected in the accompanying financial statements but are considered future general expenditures of the Board.